salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 Will there be issues with collisions?
 For example if a dynamic constructor is imported but has the same custom element name as a custom element that's already on the page?
     - Does the `upgradeableCallback` take care of this?

+Should we log errors when component authors try to use `<lwc:*>` incorrectly?
+For example should we prevent component authors from doing something like `document.createElement('lwc:other');`?